Subgraph Permutation Equivariant Networks: Appendix

 Local equivariant models have started to receive attention following the successes of global equivariant models and local invariant models.
 The class of models that are based on the WL test are not in general locally permutation equivariant in that they still use a message passing model with permutation invariant update function.
 Despite this, many of these models inject permutation equivariant information into the feature space, which improves the expressivity of the models \citep{bouritsas2020improving, morris2019weisfeilersparse, bodnar2021weisfeilersc, bodnar2021weisfeilercw}.
 The information to be injected into the feature space is predetermined in these models by a choice of what structural or topological information to use, whereas our model uses representations of the permutation group, making it a very general model that still guarantees expressivity.

 In contrast to utilising results from the WL test covariant compositional networks (CCN) look at permutation equivariant functions, but they do not consider the entire basis space as was considered in \citet{maron2018invariantICML} and instead consider four equivariant operations \citep{kondor2018covariant}.
 This means that the permutation equivariant linear layers are not as expressive as those used in the global permutation equivariant layers.
 Furthermore, in a CCN the node neighbourhood and feature dimensions grow with each layer, which can be problematic for larger graphs and limits their scalability.
 Another local equivariant model is that of local natural graph networks (LNGN) \citep{de2020natural}.
 An LNGN uses a message passing framework, but instead of using a permutation invariant aggregation function, it specifies the constraint that node features transform under isomophisms of the node neighbourhood and that a different message passing kernel is used on non-isomorphic edges.
 In practice this leads to little weight sharing in graphs that are quite heterogeneous and as such the layer is re-interpreted such that a message from node $p$ to node $q$, $k_{pq} v_{p}$, is given by a function $k(G_{pq}, v_{p})$ of the edge neighbourhood $G_{pq}$ and feature value $v_{p}$ at $p$.
+In comparison to our method LNGN amounts to choosing a different automorphism group, where a LNGN is equivariant to the edge sub-graph when performing the message passing.
+On the other hand, we utilise the $k$-ego network sub-graphs of each node in the graph.
+As was noted by the authors of LNGN their choise of automorphism group leads to little weight sharing and requires parameterising.
+While it is still possible for some datasets, namely those which are particularly heterogeneous, that our choice of automorphism group requires parameterising, in practise this was not required on most datasets, which allows us to use the true automorphism group.
+We also utilise a different base update function in comparison to LNGNs, where we use a higher-order permutation equivariant update function and a LNGN uses a GCN.

 Viewing a LNGN from a category theoretic perspective there is a groupoid of node neighbourhoods where morphisms are isomorphisms between node neighbourhoods and a groupoid of edge neighbourhoods where morphisms are ismorphisms between edge neighbourhoods.
 In addition, there is a functor mapping from edge neighbourhoods to the node neighbourhood of the start node and a functor mapping similarly but to the tail node of the edge neighbourhood.
 The node feature spaces are functors mapping from the category of node neighbourhoods to the category of vector spaces.
 Further, composition of two functors creates a mapping from edge neighbourhoods to the category of vector spaces.
 A LNG kernel is a natural transformation between these functors.